Laxyus/Netsoul/README.md

-Netsoul-4.5
+Netsoul
 ===========

-Async wrapper for the netsoul protocol
+Async wrapper for the netsoul protocol and clients for:

+1. Windows8